 Timekeepers are responsible for fairly and accurately keeping, reporting, and recording the time for all participants during the trial presentation.
-Each team's timekeeper(s) will hold up time cards.
-Time cards can be accessed at www.nebarfnd.org/law-related-education/mock-trial/mock-trial-2021.
+Each team's timekeeper(s) will hold up timecards.

 - a.
 If a team has only six (6) official members, it must designate one (1) or more of its witnesses to serve as a timekeeper in each round. - b.
 Students shall use a traditional stopwatch (no cell phone or electronic device may be used) to time the trial.